Navid-089/CSE-406-Computer-Security-Sessional/README.md

 ### Goals

-1. **AES‑CTR Encryption** – implement AES in both CBC and CTR mode to encrypt / decrypt data-block losslessly.
+1. **AES Encryption** – implement AES in both CBC and CTR mode to encrypt / decrypt data-block losslessly.
 2. **Elliptic‑Curve Diffie–Hellman (ECDH)** – code low‑level EC point arithmetic and benchmark shared‑secret generation for key sizes 128, 192 and 256 bits.

 ### How to run